anlthms/neon-old/CONTRIBUTING.rst

 .. code-block:: bash

-    make test   # ensure all are OK! make style  # ensure there are no style related issues make lint   # (optional).
+    make test   # ensure all are OK for each of your build types make sanity # again ensure all pass OK make style  # ensure there are no style related issues make speed  # ensure there are no performance regressions make lint   # (optional).
 We still have a fair bit to clean up currently!

-5. If necessary you may want to update and/or rebuild the documentation.
+6. If necessary you may want to update and/or rebuild the documentation.
    This all exists under doc/source and is in
    `Sphinx Restructed Text format <http://sphinx-doc.org/rest.html>`_: